 Group Trekking Costs

-Group trekking is an excellent option for those who value convenience and companionship.
-For this trek, most costs are bundled into a single package that includes guides, porters, meals, accommodations, and permits.
+Group trekking is great for those who want convenience and company.
+For this trek most of the costs are bundled into one package that includes guides, porters, meals, accommodation and permits.

-By trekking with a group, you save time and effort as all logistical arrangements are handled for you.
-Additionally, traveling with others can enhance your experience through shared camaraderie and safety in numbers.
+By trekking with a group you save time and effort as all the logistical arrangements are taken care of for you.
+And traveling with others can also enhance your experience through shared company and safety in numbers.

-However, this method can be more expensive than independent trekking, as the package prices range from $1,000 to $2,000 depending on the services included.
+However this method can be more expensive than independent trekking as the package price ranges from $1,000 to $2,000 depending on the services included.

-While group trekking may limit some of the flexibility you have with independent treks, it’s an ideal choice for first-time trekkers or those who prefer a structured itinerary.
+Group trekking may limit some of the flexibility you have with independent treks but it’s a great option for first timers or those who want a structured itinerary.

-To trek in the Everest region, you must collect two permits.
+To trek in the Everest region, you must collect two permits for Everest Base Camp trek.
 You need a Local Area Permit and a Sagarmatha National Park Permit.

 Permit Costs Summary: